 Home >> Perils >> Earthquakes

 If the earthquake occurs in a populated area, it may cause deaths, injuries and extensive property damage.
-Here are some helpful tips to protect your family and your home.
+Here are some tips to protect your family, home and business.

 Before an Earthquake Strikes: